 Explore Cusco, South America's oldest continuously inhabited city.
 The city has ancient foundations, an interesting blend of Inca and colonial influences and endless things to do and see

 The Sacred Valley is known for its steep and soaring scenery, its mystical significance for the Inca and the indigenous cultures that still reside here

 Due to the high altitude of many of places we visit, the air is thinner and some people can suffer altitude sickness.
 Some people aren’t affected at all, but if you are, be sure to drink plenty of water and don’t push yourself too hard.
 If possible, arrive into the country a few days early to allow yourself time to acclimatise.

-Please see the ‘Health’ section of the trip notes for more important information about altitude sickness.
+Please see the ‘Health’ section of the Essential Trip information (ETI) for more important information about altitude sickness.

 Due to the high altitude in many places, the sun is unusually strong and it’s easy to get burnt.
 It’s important to wear sunscreen and other sun protection, and always drink plenty of water.

 This trip involves a lot of walking to see the sites, and if you do the Inca trail, there'll be strenuous hiking.
 The trip is recommended for those with a moderate level of fitness but there are also a few different trail options to suit your interests and physical capabilities.
 Please bring durable footwear suitable to hiking.
-See the ‘What to Take’ section of the trip notes for more information.
+See the ‘What to Take’ section of the Essential Trip information (ETI) for more information.

 For those who do the Inca trail, you'll be camping with basic facilities.
 It's not exactly the Hilton Hotel but the rewards of the trek are great.

 This itinerary is valid for departures from 01 January 2018 to 31 December 2018.
 View the itinerary for departures between 01 January 2019 - 31 December 2019

 Trip search is unavailable.